A Self-Evolving Agentic Framework for Metasurface Inverse Design: Experiments

+The two new-type splits isolate different forms of generalization.
+In \NewTypeA, test families belong to device classes absent from both training and validation, so it measures whether a skill transfers to an unseen class.
+In \NewTypeB, the test families are reflective dielectric gratings, the same class as the validation family G4; because validation guides the skill-evolution loop, \NewTypeB instead measures whether the loop can autonomously acquire the conventions of a class it sees only through validation and apply them to held-out task sub-types it never trained on.
+A split-by-split summary of partitions is given in Appendix~\ref{app:agentic-dataset-splits}, and representative task specifications for each template family are provided in Appendix~\ref{app:agentic-task-examples}.

-In this work, both the meta-agent and the coding agent use Claude Sonnet 4.6.
-Skill evolution is performed for four iterations.
-In each iteration, the current skill set is applied to a batch of training tasks to produce rollout feedback, after which the meta-agent updates the skills based on the observed outcomes.
-Candidate skill sets are selected using the held-out validation split.
-For each setting, we evaluate the baseline agent initialized with a starter initial skill on the fixed 50-task test split before skill evolution and re-evaluate the selected post-training skill set on the same held-out test split after training.
-Thus, the training and validation splits are used exclusively for skill refinement and model selection, while both baseline and post-training results are measured on the same test dataset.
+In this work, both the meta-agent and the coding agent use Claude Sonnet 4.6, and skill evolution is performed for four iterations.
+In each iteration, the coding agent applies the current skill file to the training tasks, and the meta-agent revises the skill file from the resulting per-task feedback.
+For each setting, we evaluate the baseline agent initialized with a starter skill file on the 50-task test split before skill evolution, and re-evaluate the selected post-training skill file on the same test split afterward, so the training and validation splits are used only for skill refinement and skill file selection, while both baseline and post-training results are measured on the same test dataset.
 Iteration-wise training and validation dynamics are summarized in Appendix~\ref{app:agentic-training-dynamics}.